BitcoinCacheMachine/BitcoinCacheMachine/README.md

 # <img src="./resources/images/bcmlogo_super_small.png" alt="Bitcoin Cache Machine Logo" style="float: left; margin-right: 20px;" /> Bitcoin Cache Machine

-Bitcoin Cache Machine is open-source software that allows you to create a self-hosted, privacy-centric, [software-defined data-center](https://en.wikipedia.org/wiki/Software-defined_data_center).
+Bitcoin Cache Machine is open-source software that allows you to create a self-hosted privacy-preserving [software-defined data-center](https://en.wikipedia.org/wiki/Software-defined_data_center).
 BCM is built entirely with free and open-source software and is meant primarily for home and small office use in line with the spirit of decentralization.

 > Note!
 Bitcoin Cache Machine REQUIRES a [Trezor-T](https://trezor.io/) to function!
 Consider buying a dedicated device for your BCM data center.